emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Line Dancer
 Skill\
 Constant\
 You have improved your balance by training on narrow lines.
-You gain a +3 circumstance bonus to Balance.
+You gain a +3 circumstance bonus to Balance and a +1 Circumstance bonus against being Shoved and knocked prone.

 ### Linguist
 Language\